 ‘I don’t know what I need, but here’s what I want.
 I want to invest money and get a second citizenship with visa-free access to Europe and the UK.
 My investment should be profitable, so it’s better to buy real estate.
 If it’s an exotic country, I don’t mind, and I’m even happy to travel there’, said Robert during his first consultation with Astons.

-There are many various options that may fulfil these requirements, including the citizenship program of Malta (the priciest option), investment programs in the Caribbean and Vanuatu.
-Robert wasn’t sure if he wanted to invest up to 1.4 million euro in Malta’s citizenship program, and he heard something negative about it from the press, so it was off the table.
+Many various options may fulfil these requirements, including the citizenship program of Malta (the priciest option), but Robert wasn’t sure if he wanted to invest up to 1.4 million euros in Malta’s citizenship program, and he heard something negative about it from the press, so it was off the table.

-One of the properties in the portfolio was nothing like that.
 It was a fully furnished villa for a big family just next to the beach in Vanuatu.
-A paradise-like picture of the villa caught Robert’s eye, and he realised that it’s exactly what he wants: a nice place somewhere far away from the busy world to recharge, raise kids until they will be ready for school and concentrate on the family life while maintaining his investments.
+A paradise-like picture of the villa caught Robert’s eye, and he realised that it was exactly what he wanted: a nice place somewhere far away from the busy world to recharge, raise kids until they were ready for school and concentrate on family life while maintaining his investments.

 ‘I’m ready.
 Get me away from here’

-Robert called Astons again in October, 2020.
-It was a different world then.
-He was with his family, border closures became an annoying reality, quarantines and constant PCR tests too.
+He was with his family, border closures became an annoying reality, and quarantines and constant PCR tests too.
 Robert’s business was in the stage of restructuring, all the deals were on pause until better times.
-He finally got some time to spend time with kids.
-He and his wife talked more and more about spending a couple years by the sea, focusing on their family and living an easy life without fuss, and, what’s more important, without dealing with ever-changing coronavirus issues on a daily basis.
+He finally got some time to spend time with the kids.

-Villa in Vanuatu seemed like a perfect solution, but Robert was afraid that it was long gone.
-Still, he decided to ask if Astons has anything similar.
+The villa in Vanuatu seemed like a perfect solution, but Robert was afraid that it was long gone.
+Still, he decided to ask if Astons had anything similar.
 He got lucky: this particular villa was still on the market waiting for him.
 The whole deal took a couple of months to finalize and one more month to prepare the property for new owners.
-Astons took care of everything, Robert just had to provide copies of a few documents via e-mail.
-As soon as his application for Vanuatu citizenship for the whole family was approved, Robert, his wife and kids packed their bags and moved to Vanuatu to their new life.